+SENIORS -

-SENIORS - Seniors must choose one of the three English 7-8 courses below.
-They may take one or more additional electives in English during the senior year.
+Seniors must choose one of the three English 7-8 courses below.
+The English 7-8 course is required in order for students to fulfill the Illinois state requirement in media literacy studies.
+Seniors may take one or more additional electives in English during the senior year.